 -Phoneme Deletion: Drills that ask the student to remove or delete a sound from a word can be tricky, so start with small, recognizable word parts and then move to individual phonemes.
 “Say popcorn.
 Now say popcorn without the ‘pop’.”
 “Say spider.
 Now say spider without the ‘der’.”
 “Say farm without the /f/.”
 “Say sling without the /l/.”

-For more fun and easy ways to support the 3 bases of the Literacy Processing Triangle, check out the blog post How Do I Pick Relevant Activities for my Reading Intervention Students?
+For more fun and easy ways to support the 3 bases of the Literacy Processing Triangle, as well as more strategies for language development, check out the blog post How Do I Pick Relevant Activities for my Reading Intervention Students?

 The Literacy Processing Triangle is a great tool to help you pinpoint areas of weakness in your students’ acquisition of literacy skills, and to help develop individualized intervention activities to support these specific areas of breakdown.